Pfuster12/LiveChart/README.md

 ## Second Dataset

-The library allows for powerful comparisons by drawing a second dataset on the same chart.
+The library allows for data comparisons by drawing a second dataset on the same chart.
 The second dataset defaults to a grey color but you can set the color manually through the style object:

 ```kotlin